kbase/narrative/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] Jira story/task is linked and available in title e.g. (DATAUP-69)
+- [ ] Jira story/task is in title of PR e.g. (DATAUP-69)
+- [ ] Version has been bumped.
+Release notes have been updated